waku-org/specs/standards/core/rln-contract.md

 At initial mainnet deployment, the contract MUST have an _Owner_.
 The _Owner_ MUST be able to change the values of all contract parameters.
+The updated parameter values MUST apply to all new memberships.
+The parameters of existing memberships MUST NOT change if the _Owner_ updates global parameters.
+The contract MAY restrict extensions for memberships created before the latest parameter update.

 The _Owner_ MUST be able to pause any of the following contract functionalities:
 - register a membership;
 - extend a membership;
 - withdraw a deposit.

+The

 At some point, the _Owner_ SHOULD renounce their privileges, and the contract MUST become immutable.